 - Implement electronic medical records (Yes there are still practices out there not using EMR)

 - Make stakeholders out of the employees to search for money saving or money generating ideas

 - Make sure with your current business there isn’t revenue slipping through the cracks

 - Create joint ventures and alliances

 Use this list as a starting point for discussion.
 Talk with your management team and advisors about ways in which revenue can be increased, even if you are a solo practitioner.
 Strategize.
 Come up with a wish list and write down how and when these ideas can be implemented.
 In other words, create your own revenue-specific strategic plan.

-Today you’ve just have to be proactive and I’m glad to see there are in fact many physicians out there trying out these ideas.
-Unfortunately many more are not.
+Today you’ve just had to be proactive and I’m glad to see there are in fact many physicians out there trying out these ideas.
+Unfortunately, many more are not.
 Do you really think reimbursement is going to get any better in the future?
 Do you think they’ll be more competition for patients in the future?
 Will the pressures on physician incomes continue?
 Just remember the old saying – People don’t plan to fail, they just fail to plan.